If you’re looking to get your forklift license, now is a great time.

 Not sure where to find these kinds of companies?

 Well, an easy way to find them is by checking online.
 There are many different job sites, like Indeed, SnagAJob, and ZipRecruiter.
-Simply use their search feature and type in "forklift operator" or "forklift driver" and see what comes up.
+Use their search feature and type in “forklift operator” or “forklift driver” and see what comes up.

 While you’re online, you can also look for staffing agencies.
 These companies will do the job search on your behalf, which takes a lot of the pressure off of you.
 Many will even help you put together a resume or check your existing one over for improvements.